Sherri Davidson, RN, MSN, BC, ACNP, APRN

 Anthony Perardi, MPAS, PA-C

 Anthony Perardi joined Advanced Pain Care in 2011.
 Since then he has become a beloved member of the APC team by both patients and staff alike.
-Prior to 2011, Anthony helped start the Lung Transplant Program in Temple, Texas while working with Scott & White.
+Prior to 2011, as a cardiothoracic P.A., Anthony helped start the Heart & Lung Transplant Program in Temple, Texas while working with Scott & White.
 He also has 5 years of hospital experience while living in Illinois.

 When home with his wife and 4 children in Round Rock, Anthony enjoys coaching in the Round Rock Baseball League, Round Rock Flag Football League and playing hockey and baseball.